jldec/presskit/src/dev/content/blog/read-write-static-asset-bindings-for-cloudflare-workers.md

 Wouldn't it be awesome if consumers could self-host their own content creation tools, and self-publish on the Web?

 Creating content for the Web is not just a developer activity.
-One of the goals of [Presskit](/) is to enable web publishing without installs or build steps.

 > The Web is for everyone 🚀🚀